VynOpenSource/ultralytics/README.md

 model.train(**input_data)
 ```

-The custom augmentation is a function that receives the label objec of ultralytics (output of the model
+The custom augmentation is a function that receives the label object of ultralytics (output of the model
 when predicting).
 For completeness, this object contains the image and the boxes, masks, etc...
 The bounding boxes
-are in teh format center, width, height.
+are in the format center, width, height.
 A illustration of an augmentation function is:

 ```python
 def custom_augmentation(label):